 A side-effect of Columnaris can be tumor-like bumps around and on the head scales.
 Bacterial growth or parasites such as those resulting to Betta velvet can also cause abscesses on the Betta fish’s head.

 Frequent water changes and medicines can eliminate these problems.
-Cancerous Betta fish tumor on head scales is a fatal diagnosis; nothing can be done to remove a tumor without distressing the fish so badly it dies while trying.
+Cancerous Betta fish tumor on head scales is a fatal diagnosis; nothing can be done to remove a tumor without distressing the fish so badly that you end up with a dead Betta while trying.

 Bacterial infections can produce Betta fish tumors-like lumps on the side scales.
 Swim bladder disease is also a known cause for looking like Betta fish tumors on side scales or belly.

 You should treat bacterial growths that will not disappear on their own.
 Tumor shapes or lumps caused by swim bladder disease can often be treated by withholding food portions to decrease the swelling.